danilawower/DEMOQA_WEB/database/wf_market_instruction.md

 Select weapon name you are interested in by pressing `Weapon Name` accordeon or type weapon name in search bar.
 ![alt text](Screenshot_5.png)

-### 3. Unnecessary elements.
+#### 2.4 Search mode.

-You can select `Negative attributes`, `Type`, `Sort by` section if you interested in.
-Otherwise you can start searching your riven mode by pressing `Search` button.
+After you finish with neccesarry elements as category, positive attributes, weapon name you can start searching your riven mode by pressing `Search` button.
 ![alt text](Screenshot_6.png)

+### 3. Additional tools of searching.